QubesOS/qubes-doc/user/downloading-installing-upgrading/upgrade/upgrade-to-r3_1.md

 ### Upgrade Debian (and Whonix) templates:

-1. Open a terminal in the template (or StandaloneVM).
+1. Open a terminal in the template (or standalone).
 (E.g., use Qubes VM Manager's right-click menu, choose "Run Command in VM," and type `gnome-terminal` there.)